-Fourth, commitments must be future-oriented, rather than represent endorsements of previous action.
+Fourth, commitments must be future oriented, rather than represent endorsements of previous action.
 However, reaffirmations or pledges to continue an action are included, because they indicate a bound pattern for future action.
-They rest on an assumption that in the absence of summit reaffirmation or rearticulation each year, they would normally expire (or be taken less seriously and dwindle).
+Such commitments rest on an assumption that in the absence of summit reaffirmation or rearticulation each year, they would normally expire (or be taken less seriously and dwindle).
 Excluded are actions or decisions that the summit members "welcome."

-While action by summit members is assumed to be required in the future, this does not need to be specified.
-Future action can be assumed by the tense used.
-Verbal instructions to international institutions, issued at the time of the summit could be included if there is an assumption that summit members will take action to move toward this result.
+Although action by summit members is assumed to be required in the future, this does not need to be specified.
+Future action can be implied by the tense used.
+Verbal instructions to international institutions, issued at the time of the summit, can be included if there is an assumption that summit members will take action to move toward this result.

 There is also a specified actor target and welfare target.
-For example, a statement such as "The World Trade Organization should pay more attention to the environment" could be included if summit members have a predominant influence at the WTO, and because specified actor and welfare targets are indicated.
+For example, a statement such as "the World Trade Organization should pay more attention to the environment" could be included if summit members have a predominant influence at the WTO, and because specified actor and welfare targets are indicated.

-Excluded are statements that identify the agenda or priority of issues ("sustainable development is a critical concern," "this conference is a landmark one"), or even descriptions that contain logical language or that set parameters ("debt relief helps promote democracy").
-Such material is part of the direction-setting, not decision-making domain.
+Statements that identify the agenda or priority of issues (e.g., "sustainable development is a critical concern," "this conference is a landmark one") are excluded, even if they contain logical language or set parameters (e.g., "debt relief helps promote democracy").
+Such statements are direction setting, not decision making.